 - What to do if you can't make your loan payment

 - Who you will make student loan payments to

 - Step 1: Have the following information with you:

 - Department of Education or FSA ID.
 Click here if you do not have an FSA ID

-- Click on the "Start" button to the right of the "Exit Counseling" link and follow the steps, making sure to complete them all.
+- Please make sure that you complete all of the steps.
 Data will not be saved if you stop before completing all of the steps.

 - Step 3: If you have received Federal Perkins Loans:

 - Exit Counseling provides you with contact information for your Loan Servicer.
 Your Loan Servicer is the company that you will make payments to and who you should contact if you need to change your repayment plan.
 Always make sure your Loan Servicer has updated contact information for you; you should contact your Loan Servicer and set up an online account!

 - Exit counseling does NOT automatically enroll you in the repayment plan that you selected during your counseling session, you should contact your Loan Servicer for repayment plan selection.